mrbenbot/wimblepong/README.md

 - maybe make the serve follow have more momentum?
 - paint a net on the screen?
 - fast balls should leave marks on the screen?
+- make all events additional or keep hierarchy?
+  - make hierarchy configurable?

 # Testing